Olefin fabric canopy resists fading for years

 Hampton Bay 11 ft.
 LED Offset Solar Umbrella vs. Abba 9-Foot Patio Umbrella With Crank and Push Button Tilt

 Again, the Abba patio umbrella is about half the price of the Hampton Bay (without the necessary weights, which much be bought separately).
 However, its pole is aluminum instead of steel.
 The canopy is a fade-resistant, solution-dyed polyester; it’s not Olefin, which is known for its durability.
 Also, its cantilever system is angular, which has a lower profile than the arch of the Hampton Bay (especially when it’s folded up) but it doesn’t have the same graceful look.
 It offers five tilt settings, but the Hampton Bay’s arch allows for a wider range of micro-adjustments.

 - Product Name 11 ft.
-LED Offset Solar Umbrella
+Aluminum Cantilever Solar LED Offset Outdoor Patio Umbrella

 - Product Brand Hampton Bay

 - Product Dimensions 132 x 111 x 132 in.

 - Color Chili Red, Henna, Midnight, Sand, Putty